biyori/RSPeer_Scripts/README.md

-These are various public + private scripts I made for OSbot
+These are various public + private scripts I made for RSPeer